mmazi/ceylon-idea-plugin/README.txt

    Add new Intellij IDEA plugin SDK with name "IDEA SDK" Double check that you have named both SDKs correctly

-3. Generate sources using ant script:
-   > ant jflex

-4. Remove unused plugins to minimize IDEA sturtup time:
+3. [Optional] Remove unused plugins to minimize IDEA sturtup time:
    Run plugin using "ceylon-idea-plugin" configuration.
 New instance of IDEA will start.
    File > Settings > IDE Settings > Plugins
    Uncheck all plugins except "ceylon-idea-plugin"

-5. [Optional] Install "PsiViewer" plugin
+4. [Optional] Install "PsiViewer" plugin

 See also: http://confluence.jetbrains.net/display/IDEADEV/Getting+Started+with+Plugin+Development